JohnRising/stackup/apps/docs/docs/packages/paymaster/scripts.md

 ## Managing stake

-A paymaster must stake ETH to the `EntryPoint` contract in order to sponsor a wallet's `UserOperation`.
+A paymaster must stake a blockchain's native token (usually ETH) to the `EntryPoint` contract in order to sponsor a wallet's `UserOperation`.
 These commands are used to help manage the stake on a supported `EntryPoint`.

 ### `addStake`

+Adds stake to a paymaster contract.

 In order to consent to being a paymaster, you will need to send and lock an amount of ETH to the `EntryPoint` to be staked.
 It can only be unlocked after a given time set by `unstakeDelaySec`.
 This action will also cancel any pending unlock.